An oven baked vegan version of Greek youvetsi recipe with chickpeas and orzo

 Our parents always managed to put filling and delicious food on the table, whether they were rushed, tired, or simply not in the mood to cook (rare, but it did sometimes happen).
 Youvetsi (sometimes called Giouvesti) was the perfect solution to any of these situations.
 A baked dish of orzo, tomato sauce and protein, this is a relatively quick, and incredibly easy way to feed a family.

-When our parents needed something quicker than quick, and easier than easy, they turned to preparing youvetsi this way.
+When our parents needed something quicker than quick, and easier than easy, they turned to preparing youvetsi with chickpeas.
 Unlike the more typical versions which include meat, like lamb or chicken, this recipe is made with chickpeas.
 By turning to legumes, this youvetsi is perfect for meatless Mondays, during lent, or when you simply want a vegetarian (actually, vegan) option.

 Orzo is a wonderful pasta, but it has some issues.
 In this recipe the orzo is cooked in the liquid in which it will be served.
 Because of this, and the fact that it is not rinsed, the starch found on each tiny piece seeps into the sauce.
 The up-side to this (and it is a very big up-side) is that you end up with a thick, creamy tomato sauce.
 The down-side is that you can end up with individual orzo pastas which clump together to create an orzo ball.
 This is something which is especially prone to happen as your youvetsi sits and cools.

-If you are really pressed for time and did not plan this meal in advance, you can substitute canned chickpeas for the dried ones (which need pre-soaking and cooking).
+If you are really pressed for time and did not plan to make youvetsi with chickpeas in advance, you can substitute canned chickpeas for the dried ones (which need pre-soaking and cooking).
 Simply add the canned chickpeas, after you rinse them well, to the roasting pan with the other ingredients.

 If you have planned ahead but still want to get dinner on the table super quick, simply boil your chickpeas in advance.
 Cooked chickpeas will keep in the fridge for at least a few days, making assembling your supper a breeze.
 This way, dinner is ready in about 30 – 40 minutes!

-- Soak the chickpeas in cold water overnight.
+- Soak the chickpeas in cold water overnight.1 cup (175 grams) dried chickpeas

 - Bring a pot of water to a boil and add the chickpeas.
 Cook chickpeas, uncovered over medium heat for 30 – 40 minutes until done.
 Drain, and set aside.